-A Summer 2017 Report produced by Merrill Lynch Global Beverage Alcohol Group identified some interesting findings.
+According to a Summer 2017 Report produced by Merrill Lynch - Global Beverage Alcohol group, some interesting findings.

 Home entertainament gaining traction: with 50% of all participants preferring to drink at either their or someone else's home

 Most clubs have bad music, and you have to wait too long in lines -- and then you have to pay a high price in drinks for those long lines and not so great music.
 No bueno.